culvertsoft/mgen/README.md

 MGen does not rely on Java reflection or C++ RTTI.

 We have measured binary serialization performances of some polymorphic objects in C++ on a single ivy bridge i7 core to more than 1,5 Gbit/s (g++ 4.8.1 o3).
+Performance in the other direction was roughly 30% less.
+Performance is important to us, however it should be made clear that performance is NOT the primary focus of MGen.

 MGen Standard IDL